ArcadeHustle/RingEdge_NoKey_softmod/README.md

 "You can get it online without any restrictions, still it is delivered as an encrypted container, you should have a key." http://www.emuline.org/topic/1836-under-night-in-birth-sega-ringedge-2-need-help-with-decrypting/?do=findComment&comment=67770

+# Final Boss
+Editing Niko's RE2Multi is very straight forward.
+Steps 1, 2, 3, 4 we should all be familiar with...

+1) unlock multi drive with ata password
+2) decrypt partition 7 with keyfile in C:\RE2Multi\re2multi.key
+3) Copy 'Virtua Tennis 4' folder into Game folder.
+It should look and be structured like the others already, but double check. game.bat file is setup and ready to go.
+4) dismount truecrpt partition
+5) relock drive with ata sec pass
+6) test in RE1

 Have fun!
 Be safe!